Ikquilibrium-SG/tip-calculator-app-main/README.md

 ## Acknowledgments

-I want to thank Joy Shaheb for his video and article on CSS Grid.
+- Joy Shaheb for his video and article on CSS Grid.
 You can check for the youtube video link in Useful resources above.

-Stackoverflow was also very useful in the completion of this project
+- Stackoverflow was also very useful in the completion of this project.

-I also want to thank my friend Oyinloye Sola for guiding me through the JavaScript.
+- My friend Sola for guiding me through writing the JavaScript code.
 I was stucked on the JavaScript part for a long time but with his guidance I was able to finish the code.
 I learned how to test the code using console.log().
-It was fun and interesting.